Top Tips To Remember When Taking Out Home Insurance

 The amount that your home is insured for should be calculated on a ‘total loss’ scenario.
 This means that you should insure your home for an amount that would cover the house rebuild along with costs associated with demolishing, site clearance, footpaths, fencing and parking.

 The reinstatement value of your home should also cover professional fees for surveyors, architects and engineers.

-You may want to increase the sum insured if your kitchen is of a very high standard or if there are any other enhanced finishes that you would not normally see in a typical 3 bed semi.
+You may want to increase the sum insured if your kitchen is of a very high standard, for example, or if there are any other enhanced finishes that you would not normally see in a typical 3-bed semi.

 For more historic or bespoke houses, you should rely on the expertise of a chartered surveyor.

 It is important to review the rebuild cost of your home each year as the cost to build and the materials involved are very often impacted by inflation.

 It is important to shop around when searching for the right home insurance policy.
 At Chill, we do this work for you; comparing Ireland’s leading insurance companies to help find the right policy for you.
 When looking at different policies remember to note:

 - Any exclusions that apply